Sunhick/dotfiles/packages/shell/powershell/README.md

 # PowerShell Configuration

-This package provides a PowerShell profile that replicates bash-like functionality and integrates with the XDG Base Directory Specification on Windows.
+This package provides a modular PowerShell profile that replicates bash-like functionality and integrates with the XDG Base Directory Specification on Windows.

 ## Features

+- **Modular configuration** - Split into logical components for easy customization
 - **XDG Base Directory support** - Windows-equivalent implementation
 - **Bash-style aliases** - Navigation shortcuts (`.`, `..`, `...`, etc.)
 - **Git integration** - Branch display in prompt and git shortcuts